Beyond-Endoscopy/Border_Analytic_submit/README.md

    * report generate: It writes the result into a csv file called 'report.csv'.

-# The input and output
+# 4.The input and output
-  The input is the csv file 'Border_Crossing_Entry_Data.csv' (given by you) and the output is 'report.csv' (generated on my computer).
+  The input is the csv file 'Border_Crossing_Entry_Data.csv' (given by you) and the output is 'report.csv'.

-# The name of the py file
+# 5.The name of the py file
   The name of the code file is border_analytics.py, according to your instruction.